credo-quia-absurdum/llm-lex-parse/llm_lex_parse/prompt.md

 This project implements a **Python-based lexical analyzer (lexer) and syntactic parser** for a simplified C-like language called **`subC`**.

 - The lexer reads raw source code, tokenizes it based on the lexical rules defined in `llm_lex/spec.md`, and emits **tab-separated ASCII tokens** or a reusable token stream.
+Whenever additional terminals (e.g., `CHAR_CONST`, `STRING`, `SYM_NULL`, logical or structural operators) surface in the parser grammar, revise the lexer spec and implementation so both components stay aligned.
+The canonical `llm_parse/lexer.py` should remain untouched after the initial refactor—store experiment-specific edits under `llm_parse/exp_codex/` instead.
 - The parser imports the shared lexer, applies the grammar and table-driven strategy defined in `llm_parse/parser_spec.md`, and emits production reductions or diagnostics.

 Development follows an **iterative approach** — each iteration refines functionality, records outputs, and documents analysis results.